Nintendo Switch

+Critical reception of the Switch was positive.
+The system received praise for its intuitive design and software library, with criticism directed toward hardware and controller issues.
+The Switch became a major commercial success, and has shipped over 150 million units worldwide as of December 2024, becoming the third-best selling console of all time behind the PlayStation 2 and Nintendo DS.
+It is also Nintendo's most successful home console to date, surpassing the Wii's 101.6 million units.

+A direct successor, the Nintendo Switch 2, which is backward compatible with most Switch games, was released on June 5, 2025.

 History

 Background

-Nintendo had seen record revenues, net sales, and profits in 2009 as a result of the release of the Nintendo DS and Wii in 2004 and 2006, respectively, but in Nintendo's subsequent years, its revenues had declined.
-The company had posted its first loss as a video game company in 2012 prior to the Wii U's introduction that year and would have similar losses in the following years due to the console's poor uptake.
+While Nintendo enjoyed record revenues, net sales, and profits in 2009 as a result of the recent releases of the Nintendo DS and Wii (in 2004 and 2006 respectively), its revenues soon declined.
+The company posted its first loss as a video game company in 2012 prior to the Wii U's introduction that year; Nintendo had similar losses in the following years, due to the console's poor reception.
 The New York Times attributed Nintendo lowering financial forecasts in 2014 to weak hardware sales against mobile gaming.
-Previously, the company had been hesitant about this market, with then-president Satoru Iwata considering that they would "cease to be Nintendo" and lose their identity if they attempted to enter it.
-About three years prior to the Switch's announcement, Iwata, Tatsumi Kimishima, Genyo Takeda, and Shigeru Miyamoto crafted a strategy for revitalizing Nintendo's business model, which included approaching the mobile market, creating new hardware, and "maximizing [their] intellectual property".
-Prior to his death, Iwata was able to secure a business alliance with Japanese mobile provider DeNA to develop mobile titles based on Nintendo's first-party franchises, believing this approach would not compromise their integrity.
+Previously, the company was hesitant about this market, with then-president Satoru Iwata considering that to take part would cause it to "cease to be Nintendo" and lose its identity.
+About three years prior to the Switch's announcement, Iwata, Tatsumi Kimishima, Genyo Takeda, and Shigeru Miyamoto crafted a strategy for revitalizing Nintendo's business model, which included approaching the mobile market, creating new hardware, and "maximizing [its] intellectual property".
+Iwata was able to secure a business alliance with Japanese mobile provider DeNA before his death.
+The deal developed mobile games based on Nintendo's first-party franchises, believing this approach would not compromise their integrity.
 Following Iwata's death in July 2015, Kimishima was named as president of Nintendo, while Miyamoto was promoted to the title of "Creative Fellow".